cubiclesoft/php-ext-qolfuncs/README.md

 Returns:  The size of the destination string.

 Unlike `substr_replace()`, `str_splice()` can result in zero memory allocations under carefully controlled conditions.
 The function, when possible, performs inline memory manipulation for up to 10x potential performance gains.
-That's an untested estimate but a fairly confident metric based on the extensive testing done for IFDS where `substr_replace()` ended up being slightly slower than alternative approaches.
+Testing `str_splice()` against IFDS shows a 2x improvement to random write performance and notably simpler code (sequential write and both read types remained roughly the same).
+Artificial benchmarks show an increase of 160 to 9,200 times faster over built-in options for manipulating large, fixed size 20MB buffers.
+Real-world application performance will vary but probably reside more in the "2x to 3x faster" range.
+Also, the bigger the buffer being worked with, the greater the gain due to fewer copy operations.

 The `$src_repeat` option allows for filling the destination with a repeated substring.
 For example, writing 4KB of 0x00 to some part of the string.